interuss/dss/README_DSS.md

 DSS Airspace Representation (DAR) by forming a single CockroachDB cluster.
-In the simplified diagram above, two DSS instances share the same DAR via CRDB certificates and configuration which means the two Core Service may be used interchangeably.
+In the simplified diagram above, two DSS instances share the same DAR via CRDB certificates and configuration which means the two Core Services may be used interchangeably.
 USS 1 chooses to use only instance 1 while USS 2 uses both instances for improved resilience to failures.